 Dallas Kloke was an avid climber and route developer in the Northwest for over 50 years until his death in a climbing fall on September 25, 2010.
 Mt.
-Erie was a special place to him and to keep it special and to honor his legacy, SRCFC will be holding the 4th Annual Dallas Kloke Memorial Work and Climb Day at Mount Erie on April 12, 2014.
+Erie was a special place to him and to keep it special and to honor his legacy, SRCFC holds Annual Dallas Kloke Memorial Work and Climb Days at Mount Erie.

 Click Here to learn more of the accident and Dallas's legacy!

 The day will begin at 9:00 am with Work Projects organized by Anacortes City Park and Recreation Department.
 Meet at the Ray Auld drive at the base of Mt.
 Erie.
 Work Projects should wrap-up about noon.
 Bring trail maintenance tools such as flat shovels, buckets, shears, gloves, etc. Contact Jonn Lunsford with the park department for more info.

 At 12:30 pm, we will gather at the Lower Access Trailhead off Heart Lake Road.
 Dallas loved to have gear giveaway for all those who participated the work party days the he organized.
 To continue that legacy, SRCFC will be giving gear to climbers is present.

 The afternoon will be time to climb some of Dallas’s routes or ones that were special to him.
 For example in 2011, SRCFC National Director, Calvin Landrus, climbed Zig Zag, the classic line at Mt.
 Erie as declared by Dallas (see below), in mountain boots and tied-in with a bowline on a coil.

 By Dallas Kloke from 2007 Newsletter to SRCFC Members in Western Washington.